 List of available varieties: We have a huge culture library so check with us about what you are looking for.
 Listed below are a few of our more popular strains.
-We offer many different options for these species, sterile plates and slants, innoculated grain, plugs, sawdust spawn and ready to fruit enriched bags and poly tubes.
+If you scroll down to the very bottom of this page, you can see a more detailed list, including strain info.
+We offer many different options for these species, including agar plates, slants, inoculated grain, plug spawn, sawdust spawn and ready to fruit enriched bags.
 Tell us what you want and we can make it!
+NOTE: We do not offer liquid culture, which we feel is a rip off for the consumer due to its high likely hood for contamination.

 Shiitake 75 (Lentinula edodes) A very tolerant and vigorous strain of the prized shiitake mushroom, known for its medicinal and culinary uses.
 Excellent for fruiting on logs, stumps or in our specially formulated certified sustainably harvested sawdust and waste stream wood chips supplied by Royce's Tree Service.

 King Oyster (Pleurotus eryginii) Considered the best tasting Oyster, Kings are grown in low light and high carbon dioxide conditions to elicit very fat tasty stems and small caps.
+Several strains available.
+Pictured is Tristin 1 strain.
 We grow ours on a mixture of spent coffee grounds, hardwood sawdust and local wood chips.

 Maitake (Grifola frondosa) A.K.A.
 Hen of the Woods.
 Our personal favorite, this fungus is grown on stumps, buried hardwood logs, and buried sawdust blocks.
 It can take up to six months to fruit from a grow bag of sawdust but is well worth the wait.
-Our strain is a clone from the mountains of Western North Carolina.
+Our AF1 strain is a clone from the mountains of Western North Carolina.
+We also offer two other strains that fruit well in bags.

 Golden Beech (Hypsizygus tessulatus) A golden brown strain of the Japanese Shimeji mushroom that surpasses oyster mushrooms in flavor and texture.
 Slower to produce but well worth the wait; Amazing, crunchy, nutty textured edible.
 We also offer a pure white strain.